chrisweb/chris.lu/README_WIP.md

 the articles of our blog will be MDX files

-Note: MDX extends the [markdown](https://en.wikipedia.org/wiki/Markdown) markup language

-one of the great features of MDX is that it lets you integrate react components into your markdown
+MDX means [markdown](https://en.wikipedia.org/wiki/Markdown) + JSX, which means it can do everything markdown can but additionally you can use any react component in your markdown content as well, for example add a react component that is a comment section at the end of each article, or create a 3D animation using react three fiber and insert that react component in one of your articles, ...

 Note: I think that every time you have to decide what framework you will use for your next project or what package to use to solve a problem or build a new feature, it is important that you take some time and do several prototypes using the different options you have, after that it will be much easier to decide which one suits your use case best and this is what we are about to do here, we will experiment with 3 ways of rendering MDX content and after that it will be easier to chose which one suits our use case best

+In my examples I will focus on showing you how to handle MDX content in next.js but other frameworks have their own MDX integrations

+Note: when I talk about MDX here I always mean version 2 of MDX

+There are a lot of different MDX packages available for next.js, no matter if you use [@next/mdx](https://www.npmjs.com/package/@next/mdx), [next-mdx-remote](https://www.npmjs.com/package/next-mdx-remote) or [contentlayer](https://www.npmjs.com/package/contentlayer) by using the next.js specific package called [next-contentlayer](https://www.npmjs.com/package/next-contentlayer), they all have in common that they are based on [@mdx-js/mdx](https://www.npmjs.com/package/@mdx-js/mdx)

+Of course you don't need to use any of those packages, I recommended you do as they are well engineered and will save you a lot of time, but if for some reason you want to create your own solution then you can do this too, a little introduction to how to do that can be found in the **Deep Dive: How do you transform markdown into HTML?** section of the [next.js "Markdown and MDX" documentation](https://nextjs.org/docs/app/building-your-application/configuring/mdx#deep-dive-how-do-you-transform-markdown-into-html)

-you can chose between 3 ways of creating an **article page** that will display MDX content:
+I have created tutorials that show 3 different ways of creating an **article page** that will display MDX content:

 * [option 1](#option-1-multiple-pagetsx-files-one-static-route-per-article): multiple page.tsx files, one static route per article
 * [option 2](#option-2-multiple-pagemdx-files-one-static-route-per-article): multiple page.mdx files, one static route per article